 If you do a lot of yard work, you’ll understand that weeds are adept at growing in tight or awkward spots that are hard to reach.
-Getting a weed whacker is your best bet at getting rid of these weeds.
+Your best bet at getting rid of these weeds is getting a string trimmer.
 These powerful tools come in corded or cordless designs that save you from the hassles associated with old gas-powered weed whackers.
-Irrespective of their design or brand, weed whackers use quick spinning strings to trim weeds.
-They can also double as edgers, making them a great landscaping investment.
+Regardless of their design or brand, weed whackers use quick spinning strings to trim weeds and cut grass.
+This form of outdoor power equipment can also double as an edger, making them a great landscaping investment.

-The following is our choice for the best weed whackers in 2021 available.
-These weed whackers were chosen for their durability, lightweight, adjustability and user-friendliness.
+The following options are our choices for the best string trimmers available in 2023.
+We chose these weed whackers for their durability, lightweight, adjustability, and user-friendliness.

-A lawn can be your house’s first impression and because it is outside of the house, and visible to the whole world, it is very important that you put in the time and effort needed to make it look good.
-It is often said, and quite true that a person can be judged by the way his lawn looks.
-Of course, we could say ‘who cares what other people think?’ and go ahead to leave our lawns overgrown and unkempt.
-But why do that, when you can keep a beautiful lawn, front steps, fence, flower bed without having to break a bank, or sweat in the process by simply getting the right string trimmer.
+A lawn can be part of a person’s first impression of your house.
+Because it is outside of the house, and visible to the whole world, putting in the effort and time you need to accomplish this is important.
+You may have heard it said that a person can be judged by the way his lawn looks.
+Of course, we could say “Who cares what other people think?” and go ahead to leave our lawns overgrown and unkempt.
+But why do that when you can have a beautiful lawn, front steps, fence, and flower beds simply by investing in the right string trimmer?

-A string trimmer is a machine designed to cut down grasses and small weeds using strings rotated at high speed by either a gasoline or electric motor.
-They are typically more efficient than lawn mowers because they cut through tall grasses that would most likely choke a mower and can work at every angle.
-It is pretty easy to use also.
-All you have to do is turn it on and touch the rapidly speeding strings attached to it, to the lawn.
+String trimmers are a form of outdoor power equipment designed to cut grass and small weeds using strings rotated at high speed.
+They are propelled by either gasoline or an electric motor.
+They are typically more efficient than lawn mowers because they cut through tall grasses that would most likely choke a mower.
+They can work at every angle and are pretty easy to use.
+All you have to do is turn the machine on and touch the rapidly speeding strings to the lawn.

 But before you pick up a string trimmer, you first have to ask and answer some basic questions, such as the type of shaft you want and the type of powering you want your trimmer to have.
 Read on to find out more.

-This is a trimmer with a bent shaft in the middle, right between the handle and the spinning head.
+These string trimmers have a bent shaft in the middle, right between the handle and the spinning head.
 This type of trimmer is easy to maneuver and designed to make cutting more convenient.
-It is generally best for short users.
+It is generally best for shorter users.

-A trimmer with a straight shaft is usually longer than the curved one and is best for tall users as it prevents you from having to bend to get the trimmer head to the grass.
+String trimmers with a straight shaft are usually longer than curved ones and are best for taller users as they prevent you from having to bend to get the trimmer head down to cut grass effectively.

-This is the most common type of string trimmer as it is perfect for large properties and can work for an extended period of time.
-It makes use of a gas-powered motor and can typically deliver high power to weight ratios.
+These are the most common type of string trimmers.
+They are perfect for large properties and can work for an extended period of time.
+They make use of a gas-powered motor and can typically deliver high power-to-weight ratios.

-Corded-electric string trimmers are the cheapest and good because you don’t have to worry about filling them with gas or charging a battery.
-They come with a small cord that you attach to your mains supply, and are perfect if you have a small lawn/space to cut.
+Corded-electric string trimmers are the cheapest and convenient because you don’t have to worry about filling them with gas or charging a battery.
+They come with a small cord that you attach to your main supply.
+They’re perfect if you have a small lawn or space to cut.

-These are great because they are easy to start, do not release fumes, and are relatively quiet.
-They work using lithium-ion batteries that you charge then use.
-The good thing about them is that their batteries can be used in other battery-powered equipment, especially from the same brand.
+These string trimmers are great because they are easy to start, do not release fumes, and are relatively quiet.
+They work using lithium-ion batteries that you charge and then use.
+You can utilize their batteries in other battery-powered equipment, especially if they are from the same brand.

 String trimmers with adjustable handles afford you the ability to pick a more comfortable length that suits your height.
-This is more important when more than one person would be handling the trimmer, and it helps to prevent aches around the back and promotes good balance.
+This is more important when more than one person is handling the trimmer; it also helps to prevent backaches and promotes good balance.

 Be sure that the string trimmer you are going for is lightweight enough to hold for extended periods.

-Generally, string trimmers make a lot of noise, but some much less than others.
-On the noise scale, electric string trimmers perform the best and are the quietest.
-Despite all of these, it is still advisable to use ear protective gear when using a string trimmer.
+Generally, string trimmers make a lot of noise, some much less than others.
+On the noise scale, using electric string trimmers requires ear protection.

-Depending on your choice, you could go for a trimmer that comes with an automatic feeding function of strings when the current ones run out, or you could get a unit that requires them fed manually.
-The latter gives you the chance to determine the kind (strength, thickness, durability) of string you want to be installed.
+You might want to go for a trimmer that comes with an automatic string feeding function when the current ones run out, or you could get a unit that requires them to be fed manually.
+The latter gives you the chance to determine the kind (strength, thickness, and durability) of string you want to be installed.

 When purchasing a string trimmer, make sure to take note of the distance between the cutting head and the shaft.
-A large distance means that grass would most likely get stuck in there and choke the trimmer – the smaller the gap, the less likely this will happen.
+A large distance means that grass can get stuck and choke the trimmer – the smaller the gap, the less likely it is that this will happen.

 Because of the high speed at which they operate, string trimmers can get very dangerous, hitting and throwing out shards of glass, stones, and grass.
-Make sure that you shop for a trimmer that comes with protective gear or at the very least, shop for gear alongside.
+Make sure that you shop for a trimmer that comes with protective gear or, at the very least, shop for gear while purchasing the trimmer.

-This feature is for the gas-powered string trimmer.
+You can often find this feature on gas-powered string trimmers.
 It helps you to know when your gas tank is almost empty and needs a refill.
-That way you know to prepare ahead, rather than get cut off in the middle of your cutting.
+That way, you know to prepare ahead rather than get cut off in the middle of your cutting.

 $50-150.
 At this price range, you can purchase a corded trimmer, which is usually the cheapest type.
-They are effective and get the work done to a large extent.
+They are effective and can get the job done.

 $150-300.
 If you want a string trimmer that combines ease, strength, and longevity, get one within this price range.
-Most in this category are battery-powered, which are much more dependable than the cheaper ones, and mobile over a much larger space than the corded trimmers can go.
+Most in this category are battery-powered, much more dependable than the cheaper ones, and more mobile over a much larger space than corded trimmers.

 $300-500.
-The most expensive string trimmers should not span much outside of this price range.
-The most expensive of them is the gas-powered trimmer and it works most effectively and longest.
+The most expensive string trimmers should not be outside of this price range.
+The most expensive is the gas-powered trimmer and it works most effectively and the longest.
 If you have a large area to cut and need to work faster and better, you should get one within this price range.

-A: It all depends on how large the space you want to cut is, and how dense the grass has grown.
-Gas-powered trimmers offer more power and work for longer periods than battery-powered ones.
+A: It all depends on how large the space you want to cut is and how dense the grass has grown.
+Gas-powered string trimmers offer more power and work for longer periods than battery-powered ones.

-A: The battery life of a fully charged trimmer can last anywhere between thirty to sixty minutes, while it takes about half an hour to two hours to charge.
+A: The battery life of fully charged string trimmers can last anywhere between thirty to sixty minutes, while they take about half an hour to two hours to charge.